ai-cam/ai-cam.github.io/_calls/ai-deas-sprint-programme-call-2026.md

     answer: AI-deas sprint projects will have access to technical support from machine learning engineers while they set up their projects and opportunities to shape a support programme for the cohort.
+  - question: When will I find out if my AI-deas sprint project has been awarded funding?
+    answer: Teams that have been selected for funding will be announced in late October, following the pitch day.
+Projects will be set up over the following two weeks, with sprints beginning at the start of November.
+  - question: Do we need to submit a costings breakdown?
+    answer: Yes, please provide a brief summary in the application form of what you would like to use the funding for.
+Projects need to be completed within a 6-month time period.
+  - question: Are there any restrictions on the team makeup, for example are there a maximum number of researchers that can be in a team, can it be made up of researchers from multiple departments?
+    answer: We encourage you to create cross-disciplinary teams; they can be made up of researchers from different departments.
+  - question: What topics are covered under the scope of the funding?
+    answer: >-
+      AI-deas sprint projects should fall under one of the following challenge
+      areas:

+      * AI for mental health and brain research

+      * AI for climate and nature

+      * Women’s health and fertility

+      * AI for cultural heritage

+      * AI in education and assessment

+      * Language equity and inclusion

+      * AI for connected cities

+      * AI for science

+      * Wild card (a compelling, problem-first project in any other domain)
 ---